iaaka/sajr/README.md

 # SAJR
 SAJR is R-package to perform alternative splicing quantification and differentiall splicing analysis using bulk RNA-seq data.
 SAJR pipeline consists of two steps:
 1. Preparation of annotation.
 SAJR uses annotation in its own gff-based format.
 To convert `gtf` or `gff3` into format acceptable use `gff2sajr` or `gff32sajr` methods (see below).
 2. Counting reads using java-written read-counter.
 It takes bams and annotation in gff format as input and produces text files with read counts.
-Read-counter can be found here: https://github.com/iaaka/sajr-java.
 3. Differentiall (and other downstream) analysis using R-package from this repository.
 It take gtf and output from read-counter as input.

 # Installation